Saturday, January 14, 2012

 The conducting was impeccable, but I wanted to watch more than Mr. Perlman's back.
 So I resorted to my usual approach to enjoying a symphony: visualizing it as dance.
 This was especially fruitful in the Brahms, whose opening calls of horns took me to the hunt; in the melancholy second movement, we are dragging our weary horses and hounds back home; the bright third movement, with its undertones of turmoil, is a celebratory ball; and the powerful fourth movement is a confrontation between the young revolutionary and his betrothed's father, stalwartly defending the old order.

-But Suzanne, who knows more about classical music than I do (but who had to be nudged from her nodding drowsiness a couple of times.
+But my friend, who knows more about classical music than I do (but who had to be nudged from her nodding drowsiness a couple of times.
 Ahem), didn't especially care for the Brahms.
 Different strokes, I guess.

 And interestingly, she kept trying to point out someone in the orchestra who would be of interest to me: